skoolkid/skoolkit/sphinx/source/usage.rst

   $ some-script.py some arguments

-On Windows, and on Linux/\*BSD if SkoolKit has been installed as a Python package (see above), the commands may be entered exactly as they are shown.
+On Windows, and on Linux/\*BSD if SkoolKit has been installed as a Python package (using 'pip'), the commands may be entered exactly as they are shown.
 On Linux/\*BSD, use a dot-slash prefix (e.g. ``./some-script.py``) if the script is being run from the current working directory.